Amateur Radio (a.k.a. Ham Radio) May 31, 2016

-- There is speculation on-line that Microsoft made an agreement with the DHS to surreptitiously access data on your computer. ...all without your knowledge, consent or a court order!
+- There is speculation on-line that Microsoft made an agreement with the DHS to surreptitiously access data on your computer.
+Imagine that, all without your knowledge, consent or a court order!
 Can this really be true?
 Perhaps.

 - Would Microsoft ever collect and sell your data to others for profit?
 Perhaps.

-- According to the MS-Windows 10 user agreement (one that few read, but everyone agrees to), you now share ownership rights to everything on your MS-Windows 10 computer with Microsoft, who then has the legal right to redistribute your work files as they see fit.
+- According to the MS-Windows 10 user agreement, one that few read but everyone must agree to, you now share ownership rights to everything on your MS-Windows 10 computer with Microsoft, who then has the legal right to redistribute your work files as they see fit.
 Are you unhappy about that?
 You should be.
 However...
 You agreed to it!

 - What can the MS-Windows user do to protect himself or herself and remove that 6.5GB of garbage?
 Once again, Steve Gibson comes to the rescue with Never10.

 - If you can hold out, here's some good news about MS-Windows 10.

 - Have you already switched to MS-Windows 10 and wish to go back?
 The How-To Geek shows how to Uninstall Windows 10 and restore Windows 7 or 8.1!